 and tactically but also physically and psychological;

 Indiana Soccer divides the ODP training year into 4 phases.
-The phase structure allows for the identification, selection, and development of top players in each age group with the ultimate goal of performing well at Regional Camp.
-The documents below explains the format for the Olympic Development Program for the 2014-2015 season.
+The phase structure allows for the identification, selection, and development of top players in each age group.
+The documents below explains the format for the Olympic Development Program for the 2015-2016 season (all documents coming soon).

 Indiana ODP Program Goals